caldwell619/work-tutorials/intro/README.md

 # Buy Now Guide

-Welcome to the exciting world of Buy Now
+Welcome to the exciting world of Buy Now.

+This guide is geared mostly toward new developers, so some of the instructions are pretty specific, feel free to breeze through if you know what you're doing!

 ## Table of Contents